In this article you will learn how to build a new Hierarchy based on attribute values.

 When using Arc, you will develop much faster if you are leveraging the snippets:

-Save the process and then execute it, open the Employee dimension, if it was already open, refresh your web browser to get the last changes.
+Open the Employee dimension, if it was already open, refresh your web browser to get the last changes.

 Populating attribute values